 Submissions: Actively seeking single and multiple-author books in fiction (poetry, novels, and short story collections) and non-fiction (academic, legal, business, journals, edited and un-edited dissertations, biographies, and memoires).
-Email full MS (books must be completed prior to submission), bio, summary and marketing plan in a single Word document to firstname.lastname@example.org.
+Email full MS (books must be completed prior to submission), bio, summary and marketing plan in a single Word document to email@example.com.
 Profits are split 50/50% with writers.
 Direct author sales of discounted copies, and collaborative marketing are essential to the success of a project.
-Currently primarily printing books POD with Lightning Source, a subsidiary of Ingram.
+Anaphora is currently primarily printing books POD with Lightning Source, a subsidiary of Ingram.
 Anaphora does not have any outside funding and every book has to recuperate expenses invested into it.
-Anna Faktorovich, an English professor, is the Director and Owner, and designs most of the books.
+Anna Faktorovich, PhD, an English professor, is the Director and Owner, and designs most of the books.

 Connect with the Director, Anna Faktorovich, for Anaphora Updates:

 Check out the Anaphora Channel on YouTube for animated shorts and book trailers, like this 5-minute storyboard cartoon, “The Trippers”: